Robust Laughter Detection for Wearable Wellbeing Sensing

 Abstract: This paper exempliﬁes an approach for generative music software.
 Therefore new operational principles are used, i.e. drawing melody contours and changing their emotional expression by making use of valence and arousal.
 Known connections between music, emotions and algorithms out of existing literature are used to deliver a software experience that augments the skills of individuals to make music according to the emotions they want.
 A user-study lateron shows the soundness of the implementation in this regard.
 A comprehensive analysis of in-game statistics makes it possible to measure the music produced by testers so that connections between valence, arousal, melody properties and contours and emotions will be depicted.
 In addition, temporal sequences of reaction patterns between musicmaking individuals during their creative interaction are made visible.
 A questionnaire ﬁlled out by the testers puts the results on a solid foundation and shows that the incorporated methods are appreciated by the users to apply emotions musically as well as for being creative in a free and joyful manner.

-The regarding paper was accepted for poster presentation at ICMC-SMC 2014 conference:
+The regarding paper was accepted for poster presentation at ICMC-SMC 2014 conference and published in the conference proceedings:

 TreeQuencer: Collaborative Rhythm Sequencing – A Comparative Study